Thunderpig851/peronsal-website/src/content/blog/2025-12-11-fnal-school-post.md

 ## A suggestion for future classes

-If I could add one thing to future versions of these classes, it would be more structured practice around **real-world workflow**: small checkpoints, clear rubrics for what “done” means, and short feedback cycles that encourage iteration.
+If I could add one thing to future versions of these classes, it would be more practice that feels like the real world.
+More mock interviews, more chances to explain your thinking out loud, and more time spent on systems design problems where there is not one perfect answer.

-Even something simple, like requiring a brief README, a short reflection on tradeoffs, or a “known issues” section for projects, would push learning in a direction that matches how work happens outside the classroom.
-It also helps students get comfortable admitting what is unfinished, what is uncertain, and what they would improve next.

 ## Closing thought